IntersectMBO/cardano-coin-selection/information/specification.md

-The [Background](#background) section introduces the fundamental concepts behind coin selection, provides a discussion of why coin selection is a non-trivial problem, and describes desirable properties of coin selection algorithms.
+The [Background](#background) section introduces the fundamental concepts behind coin selection, provides a discussion of why coin selection is a non-trivial problem, and describes the goals of coin selection algorithms.

 The [Interface](#interface) section gives a description of the common interface unifying all coin selection algorithms used within Cardano Wallet, the standard